nasirnjs/kubernetes/1-k8s-pods-service/README.md

 Deploy a `redis` pod using the `redis:alpine` image with the labels set to `tier=db`.\
 `kubectl run redis --image=redis:alpine --labels tier=db`

+List all pods with their labels.\
+`kubectl get pods --show-labels`

 List all pods in all namespaces, with more details\
 `kubectl get pods -o wide --all-namespaces`